osisoft/Client-Failover-Service/content/health/health.md

 Client Failover Service produces various kinds of health data that can be egressed to different health endpoints.

 To egress health related data, you have to configure a health endpoint first.
-See [Health endpoint configuration](xref:HealthEndpointConfiguration).
+See the Health endpoint configuration in your adapter for additional information.

 ## Available health data